Texas state supported living centers: Austin State Supported Living Center

-Austin State Supported Living Center, located in Austin, is home to approximately 210 people with intellectual disabilities.
-The campus includes a canteen, infirmary, theater, nature trail, indoor pool, athletic field, a chapel with stained glass windows, and a guest house for visiting family members.
+Austin State Supported Living Center, located in Austin, is home to approximately 182 people with developmental and intellectual disabilities.
+The campus includes a canteen, infirmary, theater, nature trail, indoor pool, athletic field, an interfaith chapel with stained glass windows, and a guest house for visiting family members.

 It was launched in 1915, when the Texas legislature passed House Bill 57, creating the State Colony for the Feebleminded, as the first facility specifically to house citizens with mental disabilities.
 It was renamed Austin State School in 1925.
 The initial census was 65 residents, mostly female.
 At its peak Austin State School had a census of 2,000 and included a working dairy farm.

 In 1965, the Texas Mental Health and Mentally Challenged Act authorized county mentally challenged centers, with the aim of helping people with mild mental disabilities to live with their families.
 This caused a shift in the population of residents in State Schools to those with more profound mental challenges and multiple disabilities.
 By 1974, Austin State School's population had been reduced to 1,400.

 In recent years, the Austin State Supported Living Center has come under scrutiny for a variety of serious health and safety violations.
 In 2009, a Department of Justice settlement agreement was reached in response to allegations of abuse, exploitation, and neglect.